lifo101/php-daemon/README.md

 - A POSIX compatible operating system (Linux, OSX, BSD)
 - PHP [POSIX](http://php.net/posix) and [PCNTL](http://php.net/pcntl) Extensions

+### Documentation
+See the [Wiki](../../wiki) for documentation.

 ### Examples
 See the [examples](examples) directory for examples you can run.

 ### Features
-- The `Event Loop` is maintained by the core [Daemon](../../wiki/Daemon) class.
+- The `Main Loop` is maintained by the core [Daemon](../../wiki/Daemon) class.
 All you have to do is implement one method `execute` that will get called every loop cycle.
 The loop frequency can be any fractional value in seconds.
   If set to 0, your `execute` method will get called as fast as possible (_not normally recommended, unless your loop is doing some sort of blocking call, ie: listening on a socket, etc_).
-- In just a few lines of code you can have parallel processes running in the background without having to manage those background processes.
+- In just a few lines of code you can have parallel processes running in the background.
   - A [Task](../../wiki/Tasks) allows you to call any method or callback in a background process.
 No communication is made between the background process and the parent.
     Tasks are meant for simple things, for example: Sending an email.